francisc-o-liveira/lei-24-s2-1dp-g163/docs/sprintC/us026/02.analysis/Readme.md

-# US022 - Add a new entry in Agenda
+# US026 - Assign one or more Vehicles to an entry in the Agenda

 ## 2. Analysis